oveleon/contao-component-style-manager/README.md

 This plugin is designed to simplify theme customizations without the need for customers to manually add classes or create new layouts.

 ### Overview
-- Many possibilities of use (grid, designs, animations, content properties, ...)
+- Many possibilities of use (grid, animations, content properties, ...)
 - Clear representation in the backend
 - Groups and Categories
 - Available for